- Home

 Awake craniotomy

 This operation may be recommended if the tumour is near parts of the brain that control speech or movement.
-All or part of the operation is done while you are awake (conscious) but relaxed, so you can speak, move and respond.
+You are usually put to sleep (general anaesthetic) and are later woken up but relaxed (conscious) for part of the operation.

 You may be worried that an awake craniotomy will be painful, but the brain itself does not feel pain and local anaesthetic is used to numb surrounding tissues.